 A VPS solves all that, as you’ll get private access to a specific set of resources.
 Usually, true to the Spider-Man motto, this newfound power comes with great responsibility.
 Compared to a shared hosting plan, the administration and management of a VPS can be much more demanding.
 Unless… you have SPanel.

 SPanel, developed exclusively by Scala Hosting itself, is a VPS control panel like few others.
-It allows you to easily configure the amount of resources available for your websites, comes with built-in security software, and supports the uber-fast NGINX web server technology.
+It allows you to easily configure the amount of resources available for your websites, comes with built-in security software, and supports OpenLiteSpeed and NGINX web server technologies.
 It also includes must-have features like backups, usage statistics, and SSL integration.

 We’re talking all the benefits of shared hosting, coupled with the power of having dedicated resources at your disposal.
-The price is only slightly higher than shared hosting, but we’ll get to that later.
+However, SPanel is only available with Scala Hosting’s managed VPS solutions, which aren’t exactly cheap.
+More on this later.

 Ease of use